 6. To use, put a few of your firestarters in the bottom of your firepit and light the edges.
 The cardboard catches quickly and the wax keeps them burning as you add the logs to the fire.

-So if your upcoming Labor Day weekend will include a campfire, try making a few of these handy helpers.
+So if any of your summertime fun will include a campfire, try making a few of these handy helpers.
 You won’t be disappointed!